pavank2/JavascriptAutomation/README.md

 3. Start webdriver manager

    - webdriver-manager start
+     You should see selenium driver has started at port 4444

-4. On a new terminal, clone the Automation project to your local machine
+4. On a NEW terminal, clone the Automation project to your local machine

    - git clone https://github.com/pavank2/JavascriptAutomation.git

 5. Navigate to the Project folder and install the dependencies (added in package.json)

    - cd JavascriptAutomation
    - npm init (Go with the default values)
    - npm install
+     (You might have to run "npm i --save-dev @types/node" if any dependencies are not resolved)

 6. Run the tests!

    - npm run tests

 7. On the command prompt, notice the tests executing (passed test/spec is represented with a dot ".")

-8. HTML report of the latest execution can be seen at {PROJECT_HOME}/reports/screenshots/report.html
+8. HTML report of the latest execution can be seen at {PROJECT_HOME}/reports/report.html

 If something is not working, please feel free to contact me :-)